global-asp/global-asp/jam/0231_weda-buk.md

 # Weda buk

 ##
-It jrai
+It jrai.

 ##
-Di son at
+Di son at.

 ##
-Evi briiz a bluo
+Evi briiz a bluo.

 ##
-Di skai blak op
+Di skai blak op.

 ##
-It kuol
+It kuol.

 ##
-Rien a faal
+Rien a faal.

 ##
-Tonda a ruol
+Tonda a ruol.

 ##
-Mi si wan rienbuo
+Mi si wan rienbuo.

 ##
 * License: [CC-BY-NC]